ZhgChg.Li

 if let faceObservations = request.results as?
 [VNFaceObservation] {

-// Recognized faces
+// Detected faces

 DispatchQueue.main.async {

-// Operate on UIView, switch back to the main thread
+// Update UIView on the main thread

 let size = self.imageView.frame.size